CLEARWATER, Fla. — You hear it a lot at this time of year.

 Franco can improve his flaws, particularly at the plate.
 He’s already hard at work trying to do so with new hitting coach Matt Stairs.

 But why is it so pressing that he does?
 Why is this year such a big one for Franco?

 In December at the winter meetings, Klentak was asked about some of the astronomical numbers being attached to the talent-rich free-agent class that is coming after the 2018 season.
-Could he see paying players $200 million, $300 million, $400 million when the time comes?
+Could he see the Phils paying a player $200 million, $300 million, $400 million?

 “I won’t put a dollar figure on anything,” Klentak said that day.
 “Markets develop the way that they develop and player values change over time.
 But I don’t have any doubt that this franchise will make significant investments when the time is right.”

 Investing in a player like Machado could make long-term sense for the Phillies because he has the type of rangy body that often holds up past 35, and he could take his bat to first base when he’s older and done at third.
 Yes, it would take a long-term deal, probably at least seven years, to get Machado.

 Franco can throw cold water on this admittedly premature postulating by making improvements at the plate this season.